Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 Search “unknown force,” and a mix of mysticism and math is revealed.
 Seems accurate.

-The entropic disarray of a place is not a reinvestment strategy.
-It looks that way, but the failure is in the eyes of those trapped in the wake of a place’s end.
+The entropic confusion of urbanization is not a reinvestment strategy because decay brings opportunity.
+It looks that way, but the failure is in the eyes of those trapped in the wake of a place’s end and cannot see it.
 One thing must be made super clear at this point.
-These forces are built on ends established by social values, and when it comes to them as ends, the reason is silenced.
+These forces are built on ends established by social values, and when it comes to them as ends, the act of reasoning is silenced.
 The only invisible hand is the one that holds all the important things that go unsaid, unacknowledged, and, if they are, shamelessly devalued with misinformation.

 Change agents will need a new game with new rules to successfully confront this enraging, frustrating, hurtful political reality.
 Creating positive change for the sequence of end-users of a place, on the other hand, is not fiction.
 The criteria for positive change include generations defined by community health, jobs held, businesses developed, and the type of support systems that reveal and build on the human capital resources available.
 Strong societies form as they survive challenges and thrive if they determine how they succeed.
 Where are the mechanisms that reassure the victories?